All the Salaried Employees out there: Save More with these Simple Tax Planning Tips!

 7. Home Loan

 Comprising of two components- the principal and the interest, the good news is that you can get a tax benefit on both elements.
 Under Section 24 of the Income Tax Act, you are eligible to get a deduction on home loan interest repayment up to Rs.
-2,00,000 or the actual amount that you have repaid.
+2,00,000 (Rs.
+3 lakh for senior citizens) or the actual amount that you have repaid.
 However, it needs to be mentioned that in case you opt to rent out your property, then you aren't eligible to make use of this exemption.
 Additionally, as discussed above, you can also claim a deduction on the principal amount under Section 80C up to a maximum of Rs.
-1,50,000.
+1,50,000 (Rs 2 lakh for senior citizen).
+You can also claim additional exemption of up to Rs.
+50,000 on interest paid for loans upto Rs 35 lakh with cost of home upto Rs.
+50 lakh.

 8. Pension Funds